cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 This section defines properties related to the trial and trial management.
 It has the properties:

-- `config_type`: (optional) The protobuf message type (data structure) that will be passed on to the pre-trial hooks
+- `config_type`: (optional) The protobuf message type (data structure) that will be passed on to the pre-trial hooks.
 - `pre_hooks`: (optional) List of endpoint for pre-trial hook processing services.
-The services will be called, and their responses waited upon before the trial starts.
-The services will receive the default parameters (set in the `trial_params` section of `cogment.yaml`) and can change them before the trial starts.
+The services will all be called, and their responses waited upon before the trial starts.
 The services are called in order of listing.
+The first service to be called will receive the default parameters (set in the `trial_params` section of `cogment.yaml`) and can change them.
+Each subsequent service will receive the parameters updated by the previous service, and can change them further.
+If no service is defined, the default parameters are used directly.

 E.g.: